Geeksltd/Zebble.Billing/README.md

 <Billing.Base.Url value="http://<YOUR_SERVER_URL>" />
 ```

 Then you need to create a JSON file named `Catalog.json` in the Resources directory and add all your `Subscription` and `InAppPurchase` products into it.
+Every app will have some products that the user can buy.
+Products are either one-off or they are recurring payments.
+Recurring products are called Subscriptions, and one-off products are called InApp-Products.
+Regardless, each product should be defined in the appropriate app store first (Google Play, Apple iTunes Connect, etc) with the appropriate settings.

 ```json
 {